 Meaningful change and fixing false meritocracy is impossible without getting diversity right in HR.

 We're often told: “Change is inevitable.”
-But nobody warns us about stupid rules, unnecessary friction plus unchecked biases in a hiring process increasingly layered with time-consuming data and tech we can't even protect.
-From the 2014 BigMoneyJobs.com hack to the Equifax data breach.
+But nobody warns us about stupid rules, unnecessary friction plus unchecked biases in a hiring process increasingly layered with time-consuming data and AI tech we, US Customs & Border Protection and NSA can't even protect.
+From the 2014 BigMoneyJobs.com hack, Equifax data breach, to the February 2019 Verifications.io 800+ million email MongoDB leak.
 Then there's AI.

 The reason 45% of employers struggle to fill open jobs is inflexibility, stinginess, and job application time wasters and friction.
 IKEA has paid dearly to adapt to millennials by opening smaller local shops, and it's reaping the rewards.
 With few exceptions, the hiring industry meanwhile is more focused on exploiting new technology only to cut costs while complaining about the results of its self-inflicted barriers.
 Job applications are not being properly read.
 Candidates aren't engaged (i.e., treated like the human beings they are).
 And fake, automated boilerplate responses and rejection letters, rife.Long before Zeynep Tufekci's TED Talk in Part 2 — in December 2013 when the original iteration of this article was published — I listened to the show featured in Part 1 and wasn't surprised I felt like the only NPR listener who was disturbed.
 After all, it takes a certain acumen to be.
 Acumen that is critical to meaningfully improving Candidate Experience and attracting right, but fickle talent.